Herpangina

 Coxsackievirus B4 virions under electron microscopy.
 Courtesy of Centers for Disease Control and Prevention (CDC).

-A distinct phenotype of Enterovirus 71 causes herpangina.
-This is in contrast to the phenotype of Enterovirus 71 that causes encephalitis, aseptic meningitis, myocarditis, poliomyelitis-like paralysis, and neonatal sepsis.
 Risk factors for postinfectious neurologic sequelae appear to include myoclonic jerks over 4 times per night.
-Age younger than 3 years and fever lasting 3 days or longer have been associated with encephalitis in enterovirus 71. infection.[4, 5, 6]
+Age younger than 3 years and fever lasting 3 days or longer have been associated with encephalitis in enterovirus 71 infection.[6, 7, 8]

-Viruses that cause herpangina are typically spread via the fecal-oral route, although they may spread via the respiratory route or through fomites.
-Freshwater sources (eg, lakes) may act as a reservoir for transmission.
+Viruses that cause herpangina typically are spread via the fecal-oral route, although they may spread via the respiratory route or through fomites.
+Freshwater sources (eg, lakes) may act as reservoirs for transmission.

 Herpangina typically has an incubation period of 4-14 days.
 Viremia occurs after inoculation and subsequently results in distant sites of infection.
 Viral replication at these secondary sites leads to characteristic clinical symptoms and oropharyngeal lesions.
 Bilateral, anterior, cervical lymphadenopathy may occur, resulting from infection of the posterior oropharynx.
 Coxsackievirus A may be recovered from the nasopharynx, feces, blood, urine, and cerebrospinal fluid (CSF).
 After clinical symptoms have resolved, asymptomatic enteroviral infection may persist in the gastrointestinal tract.